canonical/microceph/docs/how-to/enable-fde.rst

     sudo microceph disk add /dev/sdx --wipe --encrypt

-Note there is no facility to encrypt an OSD that is already part of the cluster.
+Note that there is no facility to encrypt an OSD that is already part of the cluster.
 To enable encryption you will have to take the OSD disk out of the cluster, ensure data is replicated and the cluster converged and is healthy, and then re-introduce the OSD with encryption.